Last updated: 15 July 2026

 11. Complaints

 If you have a complaint about how we have handled your Personal Information, please contact us using the details in section 17.
 Complaints are reviewed by an Executive of Qiri responsible for privacy compliance, and we may seek further information from you to clarify your concerns.
+We will acknowledge your complaint promptly and aim to provide a substantive response within 30 days.

 If we agree the complaint is well founded, we will, in consultation with you, take appropriate steps to resolve the issue.
 If you are not satisfied with our response, you may refer the matter to the Office of the Australian Information Commissioner (www.oaic.gov.au) or, where applicable, the relevant state or territory privacy regulator.